Our Warren, MI, Podiatrist Asks – How Fit Are Your Feet?

 Drop a pencil on the floor and use your toes to pick it up.
 This exercise can be performed standing or seated in a chair.
 As your toes curl around the pencil, hold for several seconds, and then repeat 10-12 times.
 Can’t find a pen or pencil?
 Try using a small towel or washcloth instead.

 Your ability to achieve and maintain good balance goes a long way in preventing injury to your foot or other parts of your body.
 An exercise like leg swings can help strengthen your ankles and promote overall balance.
 To perform leg swings, stand on one leg and swing the other leg forward and backward 10-12 times.
 Before switching to the other leg, swing the same leg to the left and right, out in front of your positioned leg.
 Repeat this set on your opposite leg, and continue alternating between left and right legs

 Our Warren, MI, Podiatrist Says Proper Foot Function Promotes Overall Fitness

 It is important to begin your foot strengthening exercises slowly.
 Diving too quickly into any new exercise routine can cause the strain or injury you are working hard to avoid.
 For more information or to schedule an appointment with our podiatrist, contact us today!

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about topics related to podiatry, feel free to contact Stop Feet Pain Fast Institute, with convenient podiatry offices located in Troy and Warren, MI, by calling 248.362.3338 to reach our Troy office or 586.751.3338 to reach our Warren office or by clicking here.
+If you would like to learn more about topics related to podiatry, feel free to contact Stop Feet Pain Fast Institute, with convenient podiatry offices located in Troy, MI, by calling 248.362.3338 to reach our Troy office or by clicking here.